Vizzuality/devismos/_docs/backenders/how-we-work/index.md

 We take code reviews both as an opportunity to improve our projects and to learn and mentor.

-We share interesting bits of our daily work at our weekly team meeting.
-We do also share frustrations, celebrate achievements and in general to sustain the team's growth, while keeping a light-hearted spirit.
+We meet twice a week for two distinct types of team meetings.
+The first one is an organisational one, dedicated to updating each other and making team decisions broadly related to running a self-managed organisation.
+The other one is a technical meeting, where we share interesting bits of our daily work.
+We do also share frustrations, celebrate achievements and in general sustain the team's growth, while keeping a light-hearted spirit.
+Once a month that meeting is held together with the Front End engineers team.

 We try to make sure colleagues don't feel stuck or concerned about daily work or longer term career development, by reaching out, listening, sharing opinions and